Protocols

 | Full body | Entire file (minus frontmatter) | Protocol is hot |

-Write the breadcrumb to be self-contained — it’s the only thing loaded at warm temperature.
+Write the description to be self-contained — it’s the only thing loaded at warm temperature.

 Protocol Resolution Chain